JAlcocerT/JAlcocerT/content/blog/r_ShinyApps.md

 ---

-# Shiny to ShinyApps.io
+## Shiny to ShinyApps.io

 After building a great **Shiny dashboard**, you will be wondering **how could you share it** with others and keep the interactivity.

 Using **ShinyApps** service is one of the options that are available - They offer a free tier after registering that can be used for starters.

-Remember that shiny dashboards require computation to be processed (not like flexdashboards), this is why they cant be deployed as a static site.
+Remember that shiny dashboards require computation to be processed (not like flexdashboards), this is why they cant be **deployed as a static site**.

 > In this case you are not in control of the Infrastructure ❗